jesseberliner/100-days-of-code/r1-log.md

 Learned: More work on advanced fetch concepts with the Punk Beer API project

 ### R1D37
+Learned: Finished Punk Beer API project, went back to finish modules 2 and 3 for full completion

 ### R1D38
+Learned: Finished modules 2 and 3, continued module 5, Responsive Design

 ### R1D39
+Learned: Worked on more of Responsive Design, started on final project

 ### R1D40